murat-exp/SAPLAR/README.md

 - **Right-click on any request in Burp and select "Scan for LFI".**
 - **Real-time exploit status updates (Exploited, Not Vulnerable, Possible LFI).**

+## Installation

+- **Open Burp Suite and navigate to Extender → Extensions.**
+- **Click Add, select Python, and load SAPLAR.py.**
+- **The "LFI Scan" tab will appear in Burp Suite.**

+## Usage

+### Active LFI Scanning

+- **Enable automatic scanning in Burp’s proxy or scanner settings.**
+- **SAPLAR will inject payloads and analyze the responses.**
+- **If an LFI vulnerability is detected, it will be flagged in the LFI Scan tab.**

+### Manual LFI Scanning

+- **Right-click on any HTTP request in Burp Proxy, Repeater, or Scanner.**
+- **Select "Scan for LFI" from the context menu.**
+- **View the results in the LFI Scan panel.**

+## Signature-Based Detection & Exploit Confirmation

+SAPLAR performs heuristic-based detection by analyzing HTTP responses.

+- **Direct File Output:**

+"root:x:0:0" → Indicates successful passwd file read.
+"[boot loader]" → Windows system file.
+"NT AUTHORITY\\SYSTEM" → Windows privilege escalation.

+- **Error Messages:**

+"failed to open stream" → Indicates file inclusion attempt.
+"No such file or directory" → Confirms traversal attempt but file not found.

+- **False Positive Prevention:**

+Content-Length Analysis
+403/404 Page Detection